-- is curious about fluid dynamics, in particular multiphase flow, interface phenomena, and surface tension - is interested in modelling, numerical methods, and programming. - is able to present and discuss your work in a multidisciplinary group of researchers from TU/e, UT, and Canon Production Printing. - is looking to develop his/her personal skillset: physical modelling, numerical methods, literature study, programming, and data analysis.
+- is curious about fluid dynamics, in particular multiphase flow, interface phenomena, and surface tension. - is interested in modelling, numerical methods, and programming. - is able to build an experimental setup and gather results from experiments. - is looking to develop his/her personal skillset: physical modelling, experimental work, numerical methods, literature study, programming, and data analysis.